 I present shortly the most important results for this article from Tuckett (2009) and complete the summary with references to Tuckett and Taffler (2008) which deal both with the psychology of financial markets.
 These articles provide a deeper understanding of why - despite the rationality paradigm - emotions play a critical role in the stock market.
 According to Tucket market participants build an emotional connection similar to a marriage to an investment.
 You project love and hate on this so called "fantastic object".
 8 In addition, they also believe in a good cover story.
 Therefore everything seems to be different from before.
 The investor considers himself as very intelligent, because he invests in this "fantastic object" 9.
-Another characteristic of bubbles in financial markets is the predominance of groupthink 10, leading to the exclusion of critics.
+Another characteristic of bubbles in financial markets is the predominance of group think 10, leading to the exclusion of critics.
 Tuckett also speaks of a "Divided State of Mind".
 Only positive information is processed in the development process of a bubble.
 Negative emotions and information are stored apart from your mind.
 In contradiction to common believes a bubble bursts when existing (negative) information is reassessed.
 11 New information doesn't lead to the burst of the bubble as opposed to common sense, but negative information and emotions are no longer mentally suppressible.
 This conclusion is true only besides corruption and criminal activity prior to a bubble burst.
 As a result of this "Divided State of Mind" after the bursting of a bubble the investor tries to avoid the admission of being guilty for taking part in this bubble.
 Especially if he faces own losses, as it is not in line with the image of being a smart investor not a dumb one like the others, who did not see this investment opportunity.
 So he tries to stick to the cover story of him being a smart guy.
 Instead other causes such as market constraints, poor advice, criminal activity, etc. were named.
 Tuckett derives his conclusion from three common characteristics of financial assets which help to show how the above described phenomena can emerge.
 These properties provide an explanation for their formation modelling approach:

 1. Financial assets are perishable or discontinuous.
-They can trigger strong emotions, be it fear, panic in value losses as well as euphoria, triumph feel with appreciation.
-Feelings must play a role in investment decisions, since
+They can trigger strong emotions, be it fear, panic in value losses as well as euphoria, triumph feel

-&lt;sup>8 More detailed explanation of the term "fantastic object" see Tuckett and Taffler (2008)
+8 For more detailed explanation of the term "fantastic object", see Tuckett and Taffler (2008).

-&lt;sup>9 Compare it with the euphoria during the dotcom bubble (Tuckett (2009) page 5) or during the euphoria surrounding CDOs investment decisions are made under uncertainty and without feelings the actions of the players are practically pointless.
+9 Compare it with the euphoria during the dotcom bubble (Tuckett (2009) page 5) or during the euphoria surrounding CDOs with appreciation.
+Feelings must play a role in investment decisions, since investment decisions are made under uncertainty and without feelings the actions of the players are practically pointless.
+12

-&lt;sup>10 see definition of groupthink in Tuckett (2009) Page 4
+10 See definition of group think in Tuckett (2009) Page 4.

-&lt;sup>11 See Tuckett and Taffler (2008) page 89 and Tuckett (2009) page 5, where he describes the information regarding dotcom companies had not changed.
+11 See Tuckett and Taffler (2008) page 89 and Tuckett (2009) page 5, where he describes the information regarding dotcom companies had not changed.
 These companies would not be profitable for years as it was clear by looking at their balances.